M305-g/Healthcare-Insurance-Claims-Analysis/README.md

 Continue monitoring healthcare utilization across demographic groups.

-Dashboard 3 – Provider Performance
+**Dashboard 3 – Provider Performance**

 **Findings**

-Pediatrics recorded the highest claim volume and highest average claim amount.

-Provider claim volumes were relatively similar across specialties.

-North Michael recorded the highest provider claim count.
+The Provider Performance Dashboard evaluates healthcare provider activity through **claims by provider specialty, claims by provider location, average claim amount by provider specialty, and the top 10 providers by claim amount**.
+The analysis shows that **Pediatrics** recorded the highest claim volume and the highest average claim amount among provider specialties, while the top-performing providers contributed the largest share of claim expenditure, enabling the identification of provider workload, financial performance, and geographic claim distribution.

 **Insights**